chainwayxyz/clementine-cli/docs/README.md

 - **Airgapped Operations**: Key generation and signing MUST be performed offline
 - **Backup Everything**: Wallet files, recovery phrases, and transaction IDs
 - **Verify Always**: Double-check addresses and amounts before signing
-- **Recovery Planning**: Save all recovery information in multiple secure locations
+- **Recovery Planning**: Save all recovery information to use if needed

 ### **Operational Security**